 Be absolutely sure your cover letter is free of any spelling or grammatical errors.
 Having such a careless error could result in an automatic disqualification – as it indicates carelessness, not a desirable trait for an investment banker.
 Investment banking requires extraordinary attention to detail.
 If your cover letter or resume contain any errors, that just gives the hiring manager an easy excuse to move on to the next candidate.
 If you have time, have someone else proofread your cover letter as well.
 It’s sometimes hard to spot your own typos.

 Once you land a first round interview at the bank, be sure to check out our investment banking interview guideInterviewsAce your next interview!
 Check out CFI's interview guides with the most common questions and best answers for any corporate finance job position.
 Interview questions and answer for finance, accounting, investment banking, equity research, commercial banking, FP&A, more!
 Free guides and practice to ace your interview.
 This guide is based on a real interview used at a bulge bracket bankBulge Bracket Investment BanksBulge Bracket investment banks are the top global investment banks.
 The list includes companies such as Goldman Sachs, Morgan Stanley, BAML, and JP Morgan.
 What is a Bulge Bracket Investment Bank and to hire new analysts and associates.
 For additional practice, you may want to look at our equity research interview questionsEquity Research Interview QuestionsEquity research interview questions and answers.
-This list includes the most common interview questions used to hire an equity research analyst or associate.
-If you had $1 million to invest, what would you do with it? - Tell me about a company you admire and what makes it attractive. - Pitch me a stock as well.
+This list includes the most common interview questions used to hire an equity research as well.
 The key to successful investment banking interviews is good preparation and practice.

 More career resources